Fourth Sunday of Lent - Mothering Sunday

 Welcome to St. Barnabas

 We extend a warm welcome to all those who are in Church today and those who are visiting.
-We hope you enjoy our worship here and will stay for refreshments after the mass.
+Today we celebrate Mothering Sunday - we hope you enjoy our worship here and will stay for refreshments after the mass.
 There is an area in church for young children (2-7 years) with activities.
 Parents and carers are welcome to use this area.

 Toilet facilities are available, please ask for directions.